LieBtrau/digital-walkie-talkie/TechnicalDocumentation.md

 * The transceiver only works in a single band : 434MHz or 868MHz.
 * Can use low power MCU
 * Lower power consumption

-# Analog audio path
-An audio codec will be used instead of the ADC/DAC inside the ESP32 because it offers more functions.
-* Sampling rate of 8kHz and 48kHz must be supported.
-* Microphone input
-* Line output

-## Options
-* ES8311 : Used in ESP32-LyraT-Mini, mono in/out
-* ES8388 : Used in Aithinker Audio toolkit, stereo in/out (mono is enough)